Lameguy64/PSn00bSDK/README.md

 ## Obtaining PSn00bSDK

-Because PSn00bSDK is updated semi-regularly as this project is mostly a work-in-progress, it is better to obtain this SDK from source by building it yourself in the long run.
-Prepared packages containing precompiled libpsn00b libraries, the toolchain and additional utilities not included in this repository for Windows users are planned, but some arrangements need to be made.
-Perhaps when PSn00bSDK is halfway production ready.
+Because PSn00bSDK is updated semi-regularly due to this project being in a work-in-progress state, it is better to obtain this SDK from source by building it yourself in the long run.
+Prepared packages containing precompiled libpsn00b libraries, the toolchain and additional utilities not included in this repository for Windows users are planned, though some arrangements would need to be made first.
+Perhaps once PSn00bSDK is considered halfway production ready.

-A precompiled copy of the GCC 7.2.0 toolchain for Windows is available in lameguy64's website in the PSn00bSDK page.
-This should make building PSn00bSDK under Windows a bit easier as building the toolchain is the hardest part of building PSn00bSDK and its more difficult to get it to compile correctly under Windows.
+A precompiled copy of the GCC 7.2.0 toolchain for Windows is available in lameguy64's website (http://lameguy64.tk) in the PSn00bSDK page.
+This should make building PSn00bSDK under Windows a bit easier as building the toolchain is the hardest part of building PSn00bSDK as its more difficult to get it to compile correctly under Windows than on Linux and BSDs.

 ## Building the SDK

 ### Windows (needs work/testing):
 1. Download the following:
-  * MinGW GCC
+  * MinGW GCC (32-bit or 64-bit whichever you prefer)
-  * MSys2
+  * MSys2 (32-bit or 64-bit whichever you prefer)
   * tinyxml2 (for lzpack and smxlink)
   * GCC 7.2.0 for mipsel-unknown-elf (download from Lameguy64's website)
 2. Install MSys2 and MinGW GCC.